Integrating Movable Antennas and Intelligent Reflecting Surfaces for Coverage Enhancement: System Model and Problem Formulation

 \subsection{Problem Formulation}

-In this paper, our objective is to maximize the worst-case expected SNR across all the target areas by jointly optimizing the MA positions, the IRS reflection coefficients, and the transmit beamforming vectors.
+In this paper, our objective is to maximize the worst-case expected SNR across all the target areas by jointly optimizing the MA positions, the IRS phase shifts, and the transmit beamforming vectors.
 For the area-adaptive MA-IRS scheme, the problem of interest can be formulated as

-where $\mathcal B \triangleq \left\lbrace \left\lbrace \tilde{\mathbf G}_\ell\right\rbrace_{\ell=1}^L, \left\lbrace \tilde{\mathbf h}_{\ell,j}^H\right\rbrace_{\ell=1}^L\right\rbrace $, $D$ denotes the minimum distance between any two MAs, and $D \geq \lambda/2$.
+where $\mathcal B \triangleq \left\lbrace \left\lbrace \tilde{\mathbf G}_\ell\right\rbrace_{\ell=1}^L, \left\lbrace \tilde{\mathbf h}_{\ell,j}^{\mathrm H}\right\rbrace_{\ell=1}^L, \tilde{\mathbf f}_{\mathbf u_j}\right\rbrace $, $D$ denotes the minimum distance between any two MAs, and $D \geq \lambda/2$.
 Similarly, for the area-adaptive MA-staIRS and shared MA-staIRS schemes, the respective worst-case SNR maximization problems can be formulated as follows:

-Problems (P1)-(P3) are all challenging to solve for the following reasons: 1) the expectations over $\mathcal B$ lack explicit expressions; 2) determining the worst-case SNR over $J$ two-dimensional areas is non-trivial due to the continuous nature of the spatial domain in each area; 3) the optimization variables are intricately coupled in the objective functions; 4) constraints \eqref{P1_cons:b}, \eqref{P1_cons:d}, and \eqref{P3_cons:d} exhibit non-convexity.
+Problems (P1)-(P3) are all challenging to solve for the following reasons: 1) the expectations over $\mathcal B$ lack explicit expressions; 2) determining the worst-case SNR over $J$ two-dimensional areas is non-trivial due to the continuous nature of the spatial domain in each area; 3) the optimization variables are intricately coupled in the objective functions; 4) constraints \eqref{P1_cons:b}, \eqref{P1_cons:d}, \eqref{P1_cons:e}, \eqref{P2_cons:c}, and \eqref{P3_cons:d} exhibit non-convexity.
 As a result, (P1)-(P3) are all non-convex optimization problems, making it difficult, if not impossible, to obtain their optimal solutions.
-Nevertheless, we propose a general algorithmic framework capable of solving these problems suboptimally, with detailed implementation presented in the following section.
+Nevertheless, we propose a general algorithmic framework capable of solving these problems suboptimally, with a detailed implementation presented in the following section. \looseness=-1